PD & Instruction

 Making the Most of Home–Teacher Communication

-Home–teacher communication can be stressful.
+Home–teacher communication can be difficult.
 This session provides tips to help you develop and promote a working partnership with families prior to parent–teacher conferences, review different types of conferences, assist you with strategies to use during the conference itself, and provide ideas for sustained family contact and engagement throughout the year.
-You will also learn valuable approaches for handling conferences where student misbehavior or challenging parents are a factor, with lots of time built in for discussion and perhaps even some role-playing.
+You will also learn valuable approaches to handling conferences where student misbehavior or challenging parents are a factor, with lots of time built in for discussion and perhaps even some role-playing.

 Mind the Moment: Practical Mindfulness Activities for Students and Teachers

 Mindfulness is receiving much-needed attention right now, in part due to the pressures of living in an increasingly complex world.
 Smartphones, busy schedules, and a 24-hour news cycle can be distracting for even the most focused individual.
 Facebook, Instagram, and Twitter connect us with strangers around the world but also threaten to isolate us from those closest to us.
-You may find yourself spending more time worrying about the future or dwelling on something that happened in the past rather than on fully experiencing the present moment.
-This is also true for our students, many of whom struggle to concentrate in class and have difficulty learning as a result.
+You may find yourself spending more time worrying about the future or dwelling on something that happened in the past rather than fully experiencing the present moment.
+This is also true of our students, many of whom struggle to concentrate in class and have difficulty learning as a result.
 Learn how to integrate mindfulness activities into your existing classroom routines without losing instructional time or sacrificing the curriculum.
 Mindfulness activities can enhance the quality of life for young and old, improve mental focus and classroom behavior, and enhance learning outcomes.

 Mythbusters: Understanding Your Legal Rights and Responsibilities in the Special Education Process